rxzcode/vue-dbml/README.md

 # DBML VueJS Vue-Flow
-This repo is a part of project that use ERD-DBML to auto generate model, api for mikro-orm, expressjs
+This repo is a part of project that use DBML to auto generate model, api for mikro-orm, expressjs

 ![Project Screenshot](./public/screenshot-img.png)